Gifts of Stock

 Making a gift of securities can be a wise way of contributing to the Alliance for Aging Research.

-Please contact Rachel Stevenson, Director of Finance and Administration, at [email protected] in advance if you are transmitting securities via any of the options below.
+Please contact Rachel Stevenson, Vice President of Finance and Administration, in advance if you are transmitting securities via any of the options below.
 Providing us with your name and the value of the shares you are donating will help ensure your gift is accurately processed and promptly acknowledged.

 Giving stock that has been held longer than one year allows you to avoid paying any capital gains tax that would otherwise be due.
 In addition, you can claim a charitable income tax deduction for the fair market value of the stock on the date on which it was transferred, not just for what it was worth when you acquired it.